 The cosy cover is separate from the weighted inner, and attached to the outside edges using ties.
 This means it can be removed to be washed (cover is machine washable at 40 degrees), but it can mean the inner slips around a little as you're maneuvering it.
 These weighted blankets are incredibly well reviewed, with an average of 4.72 out of 5 stars across over 600 ratings.
 If you're not sure it'll be for you, you can take advantage of the 28-day trial period.

 John Lewis & Partners sells a range of kids' weighted blankets in different prints.
-As well as this Marvel Spider-Man design, there's a Pixar Toy Story blanket, a Disney Frozen blanket, and a more subtle star print option, so you can pick one depending on your child's preferences.
+As well as this Marvel Spider-Man design, there's a Thomas and Friends blanket (opens in new tab), a Disney Frozen blanket (opens in new tab), a Magical Unicorn blanket (opens in new tab) and an Outer Space option (opens in new tab), so you can pick one depending on your child's preferences.
 The blanket is made from breathable cotton on the top side, with a micro plush underside.
 A word of warning though, it's spot-clean only, so you'll need to be wary of spillages and accidents.

 All of these designs are available as either 2kg, 90x120cm blanket, designed for younger children, or a 3kg, 25-40kg blanket for older and bigger children.
 Remember, weighted blankets are not suitable for children aged 3 or under, and make sure you read through the guidelines on the John Lewis website before purchasing.